Linuxfabrik/monitoring-plugins/check-plugins/icinga-version/README.md

 **Important Notes:**

-* Must run on the host where the Icinga2 daemon is installed
+* Must run on the host where the Icinga 2 daemon is installed
 * The check returns UNKNOWN if the `icinga2` binary is not found on the system

 **Data Collection:**